Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: Model Description

-We consider a finite-horizon discrete-time weakly coupled MDP composed of $N$ statistically identical sub-MDPs (or \emph{arms} in the bandit literature), indexed by $n\in\{1\dots N\}$.
-The finite state space of each sub-MDP is the set $\calS := \{1,2,\dots,d \}$, and its finite action space\footnote{For notational simplicity, we assume that the sub-action space of each sub-MDP $n$ is independent of $S_n$.
+We consider a finite-horizon discrete-time weakly-coupled MDP composed of $N$ statistically identical sub-MDPs (or \emph{components}, or \emph{arms} in the bandit literature), indexed by $n\in\{1\dots N\}$.
+The finite state space of each sub-MDP is the set $\calS := \{1,2,\dots,d \}$, and its finite action space\footnote{For notational simplicity, we assume that the sub-action space of each sub-MDP $n$ is independent of its state $S_n$.
 This is without loss of generality as one may forbid some actions by giving them an extremely high cost.} is $\calA:=\{0,1,\dots,A\}$.
-The state space of the weakly coupled MDP is therefore $\calS^N$ and the action space is a subset of $\calA^N$.
-There are $J$ types of resources, and the decision maker is allowed to use up to $b_j$ resource of type $j$ at each decision epoch.
-We assume that taking the action $a_n$ for component $n$ that is in state $s_n$ uses $D_j(s_n,a_n)\ge0$ of resource $j$, and that the action $0$ consumes no resource: $D_j(s_n,0)=0$ for all $s_n\in\calS$.
+The state space of the weakly-coupled MDP is therefore $\calS^N$ and the action space is a subset of $\calA^N$.
+There are $J$ types of resources, and the decision maker is allowed to use up to $N \cdot b_j>0$ resource of type $j$ at each decision epoch.
+We assume that taking the action $a_n$ for component $n$ being in state $s_n$ uses $D_j(s_n,a_n)\ge0$ of resource $j$, and that the action $0$ consumes no resource: $D_j(s_n,0)=0$ for all $s_n\in\calS$.
 Hence, the set of \emph{feasible} actions in state $\bs = (s_1,s_2, \dots, s_N)$ is the set of $\ba \in \calA^N$ such that for all $j\in\{1\dots J\}$: $\sum_{n=1}^{N} D_j(s_n,a_n) \le N \cdot b_j$.

-Upon choosing an action $\ba$ in state $\bs$, the decision maker receives a reward $\sum_{n=1}^{N} R_{s_n}^{a_n}$.
-We assume that the sub-processes are weakly coupled, in the sense that the $N$ sub-MDPs are only linked through the $J$ resource constraints, i.e. for a given feasible action $\ba$, the system transitions from a state $\bs$ to state $\bs' = (s'_1,s'_2, \dots, s'_N)$ with probability
+The sub-processes are weakly-coupled, in the sense that the $N$ sub-MDPs are only linked through the $J$ resource constraints, i.e. for a given feasible action $\ba$, the system transitions from a state $\bs$ to state $\bs' = (s'_1,s'_2, \dots, s'_N)$ with probability

 where for each action $a$, the matrix $\pp^a$ is a probability transition matrix of dimension $d \times d$.